dakshgoel2008/Castled_Realms/README.md

 I have integrated modern chess moves like em-passant, Castling, pawn promotion(Currently it is only promoted to Queen {Honestly I always prefer Queen while playing except a knight of course}).

-Using a Neta Max and alpha beta pruning searching algorithms to find a good move.
+-   Working on Neta Max and alpha beta pruning searching algorithms to find a good move.

--   Currently exploring the possibilies to integrate NN into it😎😎
+-   Currently exploring the possibilies to integrate NN into it😎😎.

-### Demo:

-Wait to deploy the project.
-Updates coming soooooon ........🫡🫡